needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsGettingStarted.md

 `LoadAsset` and `Instantiate` are asynch operations.
 You must provide a callback to work with the Asset once it is loaded.

+### Local Data in StreamingAssets
+Addressables needs some files at runtime to know how and what to load.
+Those files are generated when you build Addressables data, and wind up in the StreamingAssets folder.
+This is a special folder in Unity that causes all files in that folder to be included in the build.
+When you build content, we do not immediately put files into this folder.
+Instead they are staged in the Library.
+When you build the player, we copy the requried files over, do the build, then delete them.
+This is done so that a user can build data for multiple platforms, but only get the relevant data included in their build.

+In addition to the Addressables specific data, any groups that build their data for local use will also use the Library platform-specific staging location.
+To make sure this works, your build path should be set to a profile variable that starts with `[UnityEngine.AddressableAssets.Addressables.BuildPath]` and the load path should start with `{UnityEngine.AddressableAssets.Addressables.RuntimePath}`.

 ### Downloading in Advance

 Calling the `Addressables.DownloadDependencies()` method loads the dependencies for the address or label that you pass in.
 Typically, this is the asset bundle.

-The `IAsyncOperation` object returned by this call includes a `PercentComplete` attribute that you can use to monitor progress of downloads.
+The `AsyncOperationHandle` struct returned by this call includes a `PercentComplete` attribute that you can use to monitor progress of downloads.
 You can use the percent complete to display a progress bar and have the app wait until the content has loaded.

 If you wish to ask the user for consent prior to downloading, you can use `Addressables.GetDownloadSize()`.
 This will tell you how much data needs to be downloaded to support a given address or label.
 This does take into account any previously downloaded bundles that are still in Unity's asset bundle cache.